MegaOwIer/CNOI-problems/docs/NOI/2019/Day2-C.md

 + $\texttt{M}$ : the number of roads.
 + This function is called exactly once for each test case.

-Your program can call the following function:
+Your program can call the following functions:

 ```c++
 void modify(int x);